isAdamBailey/portfolio-2/content/blog/dockerize-a-laravel-application.md

 Docker compose needs to have some information about services we use in our docker container. so let's create a place for our NGNIX configuration to live.

-In the "docker" directory we created earlier we need to create a new directory called nginx `mkdir -p docker/nginx` and create a file inside. i called mine app.conf `touch app.conf.`
+In the "docker" directory we created earlier we need to create a new directory called nginx `mkdir -p docker/nginx` and create a file inside. i called mine app.conf `touch app.conf`

 Paste the below contents into that file: